dhrubo55/personal-blog/content/posts/day-60-generating-jvm-heap-dump-programmatically.md

 MBean server provides the actual management, as it is where you would  find all the manageable resources.
 This server then becomes the central  focus of the architectural frame. which allow the server components to plug  in and find manageable objects.

 A JMX agent, would consist of the mBean server, and the services needed to handle the mBeans (you’ll also want an APM solution  that includes application framework metrics like mBeans and performance  counters).
 This means that the resources are independent and apart from  the management infrastructure. while these resources are manageable no  matter how the management applications are deployed.

+**So now by using these MBeans and MBeanServer's we can get many inforamtions about the JVM and the application that its hosting.

+### Doing Heap Dump Programatically

+At first we need to call the `PlatformMBeanServer` to get the platform informations of JVM and then with those information need to access `HotSpotDiagnosticMXBean` whic is an Management Extension Bean different from typical MBean.

+By Using this MXBean we